oneall/ios-sdk/README.md

 ### Controlling Network Activity Indicator
-Generally, network activity indicator should be controlled by the application.
-If the application does not use, it may transfer the control of the indicator to the library by calling
+Generally speaking, the network activity indicator should be controlled by the application.
+If the application does not use it, it may transfer the control of the indicator to the library by calling:
 ``` objective-c
 [[OAManager sharedInstance] setNetworkActivityIndicatorControlledByOa:true];
 ```
-The indicator will be activated whenever the SDK is communicating with servers.
+The indicator will then be activated whenever the SDK is communicating with servers.

 ![Resources](https://raw.githubusercontent.com/oneall/ios-sdk/master/screenshots/install_network_notification.png)

-### Setting up Native Twitter Auth
+### Setting up native Twitter login
 To use native Twitter Authentication, you have to setup the library with more settings.

 - Replace the initialisation with the following call: